wolfiestyle/LuaTwit/README.md

 # LuaTwit

-Lua library for accessing the Twitter REST API v1.1.
+Lua library for accessing the Twitter REST and Streaming API v1.1.
 It implements simple parameter checking and returns metatable-typed JSON data.

 ## Dependencies